Constructing static quark-anti-quark creation operators from Laplacian eigenmodes

 We compare the effective energies using the improved Laplacian eigenvector approach with Gaussian profiles after solving the GEVP together with smeared Wilson loop results in \fig{fig:exEm1}.
 Results from Laplacian modes show better ground state overlaps and higher accuracy than those from Wilson loops with only a quarter of the statistics.

 In \fig{fig:potEm1} we present the static potentials $V_n$ for the ground ($n=0$) and excited ($n=1,2$) states using the Laplace trial states with optimal quark profiles after solving the GEVP.
-The excited states are just included to show the potential of the method, we want to stress here, that we only have tha Laplace trial states in the operator basis, which just like Wilson loops may not have a good overlap with multi-particle states.
-For comparison we plot the radially excited string states $V_0+(n+1)\pi/R$, as well as the lowest $0^{++}$ iso-scalar meson (possible glueball) state $V_0+m_{\rm eff}(\text{iso-scalar }0^{++})$ from~\cite{Urrea:2022} and two times the static-charm quark mass.
+The excited states are just included to show the potential of the method, we want to stress here, that we only have the Laplace trial states in the operator basis, which just like Wilson loops may not have a good overlap with multi-particle states.
+Note, that we only analyze the $\Sigma_g^+$ state according to the nomenclature in \cite{Juge:1997nc, Juge:2002br} and its radial excitations, not the first-excited (hybrid) potential $\Pi_u$, lying between $\Sigma_g^+$ ($V_0$) and $\Sigma_g^+$' ($V_1$), which will be investigated in a future work, using covariant derivatives of eigenvectors in the trial states.
+For comparison we plot the radially excited string states $V_0+(n+1)\pi/R$, as well as the lowest $0^{++}$ isoscalar meson (possible glueball) $V_0+m_G$ from~\cite{Urrea-Nino:2022gne} and two times the static-charm meson mass $2m_{B_c}$.
 The latter was also evaluated using the new method, by combining our static perambulators $\tau_{ij}(\vec x,t_0,t_1)$ with a projector $P_+=(1+\gamma_0)/2$ and charm-quark perambulators $\tau_{ji}^{\alpha\beta}(t_1,t_0)=v_j^\dagger(t_1)[D^{-1}]_{t_1t_0}^{\alpha\beta}v_i(t_0)$ from~\cite{Knechtli:2022bji}, where the quark propagator $D^{-1}$ includes the dependence on the mass of the quark.